How to Make Cannabis Infused Edibles

 How many mg of THC should I eat?

 Everyone is different!
-Please consult our dosage guide, which breaks down recommended dosages by experience level.
+Please consult my dosage guide, which breaks down recommended dosages by experience level.
 Overdoing it can make for an unpleasant experience – start slow!

 Why are edibles so much stronger than any other consumption method?